-- 1) Submit a pre-application request for waiver to LTF by August 15, 2024. - Potential applicants can request a waiver by completing a brief "Waiver of One-Attorney Requirement" application through LTF's GOapply application portal.
-(You can view a list of the questions in this PDF of the waiver application, but you will need to use the GOapply portal to complete and submit the waiver application.) - LTF will respond to timely waiver requests with a decision no later than August 30, 2024. - Potential applicants will know their waiver status before deciding whether to submit a complete grant application by the September 16 deadline. - 2) Request a waiver along with a complete application for CY 2025 funding by the September 16, 2024 deadline. - Applicants must indicate in their application that they do not meet the requirement but seek a waiver. - LTF will consider this request in its review of the complete application.
+- 1) Submit a Pre-application Waiver Request by August 15, 2025. - Potential applicants can request a waiver by completing the Pre-Application Waiver Request application that is available on the application portal. - LTF will respond to timely waiver requests with a decision no later than August 29, 2025 - Potential applicants will know their waiver status before deciding whether to submit a complete grant application by the September 15 deadline. - 2) Request a waiver concurrently with the submission of a complete application for CY 2026 funding by the September 15, 2025, deadline. - Any applicant seeking a waiver after August 15 should contact David Holtermann (312-938-3076 or david@ltf.org) to request access to the Concurrent Waiver Request application. - LTF will consider this request in its review of the complete application.
 However, the LTF Board may, in its discretion, ultimately decline to grant the waiver and/or decline funding for the applicant.